cloudmesh/cloudmesh-pi-burn/README.md

 To avoid password less keys we recommend you to use `ssh-add` or `ssh-keychain` which will ask you for one.

-> Note: More information and a concrete example will be documented
-> here shortly.

 The manual page for `cms host` is provided in the Manual Pages section.